Collaborative translation: approaches and perspectives

 Participants: Azzurra Taccini, Claudia Taurino, Antonella Castria, Allegra Mancini, Andrea Vercelli, Federica Villareale, Claudia Scurria, Lucrezie Boccasile, Sharon Seminara, Lorenza Abbamondi, Sofia Ballan, Ilaria Castiglioni, Claudia Coppola, Lara Delle Foglie, Eleonora Gardella, Eleonora Gatto, Lorena Mazzocchetti, Giorgia Vacri, Teresa Vettor, Camilla Zacchi.

-"Permanent workshop of collaborative text revision on/in translation": collaborative translation/revision of the book Le guerre di Putin, Gremese Editore, Rome, 2023.
+"Permanent workshop on collaborative revision of texts on/in translation": collaborative translation/revision of the book Le guerre di Putin, Gremese Editore, Rome, 2023.

-As part of the "Permanent workshop of collaborative revision of texts on/in translation", the project of collaborative translation/revision of the book Le guerre di Putin, Gremese Editore, Rome, 2023 was activated in collaboration with Prof. L. Maggi (ESIT, Sorbonne Nouvelle - ISIT, Paris Panthéon-Assas) and students of ESIT (École Supérieure d'Interprètes et de Traducteurs, Sorbonne Nouvelle).
+As part of the "Permanent workshop on collaborative revision of texts on/in translation", the project of collaborative translation/revision of the book Le guerre di Putin, Gremese Editore, Rome, 2023 was activated in collaboration with Prof. L. Maggi (ESIT, Sorbonne Nouvelle - ISIT, Paris Panthéon-Assas) and students of ESIT (École Supérieure d'Interprètes et de Traducteurs, Sorbonne Nouvelle).